dangerloid/the-danger-zone/JS Data Comparison.md

 ## greater than operator `>`

-The greater than operator compares the value of two [[Number|numbers]].
+The greater than operator compares the value of two [[JS Number|numbers]].
 If the number to the left is greater than the number to the right, it returns `true`.

 Example: